 We provide care services to older people needing care over a 24 hour period.
 More specifically we provide services to those requiring residential and nursing care, both frail elderly and those with dementia.

-So that we can provide care to our residents, which are as individual as they are, our highly skilled care team will spend their time getting to know each resident.
+So that we can provide the best care to our residents, our highly skilled care team will spend time getting to know each resident.
 We design activities around resident’s own hobbies and interests.
 Please let us know what you like to do and dislike.

 Our team will work closely with you and your family to formulate a personal care plan, which will be reviewed on a regular basis.